clrg/FootballWizard/trunk/README.txt

-You need a copy of the Vexi core, which can be downloaded in .jar format from here:
+You need a copy of the Vexi 3.0 core(.jar), widgets(.vexi), and pageflow(.vexi) which can be downloaded has a zip file from here:

    http://sourceforge.net/projects/vexi